authier-pm/authier/web-extension/README.md

 - strict: you never have your codes on another device other than your primary phone.
 One code only is sent to the device from your phone after every biometric verification.
 - lax: your codes are decrypted on your devices too.
 You can choose a timeout to lock the vault.
 When unlocked, all the OTP codes are filled effortlessly without the need for your primary phone.

+## Check output in dist

+since it is common to bump into a dependency which breaks webpack silently, it's best to check at least parsing on the webpack output.
+We can do this by `yarn checkBuildOutput`